Charles L. Mee: Playwriting career

 Pool Play ... is definitely worth the trip ...
 The entire ensemble showed moments of skill, wit, and brevity far beyond their years.
 Erin B. Mee does a superb job directing this young group of artists to create a cohesive look at our fascination with the water, entertaining and engaging the audience along the way.

 In fall 2015 Mee co-wrote Versailles 2015, a site-specific play for a New York City apartment, conceived and directed by Erin B. Mee.
 New York Theatre Review noted that "Versailles 2015 is over far too quickly.
 It is an hors d'oeuvre plate of scenes that collectively ... have a message about elitism and the vanity of apathy ...
 Brief and poignant, Versailles 2015 will linger in your mind long after you see it."
 Courtney Escoyne of Thoughts from a Ballet Nerd wrote: "Versailles 2015 is a meditation upon privilege…It blurred the lines between audience and performer, ignored entirely the idea of a fourth wall, and managed to fit in some wonderfully crafted dialogue."
 Finally, Stephen Kaplan of Theatre Is Easy said: "Delightful and provocative ...
 Amidst the countless atrocities that confront us every day, at our core we are all struggling to find the naked honesty in our own lives ...
 Versailles 2015 allows us the time to contemplate this in its characters and in ourselves."

-Mee's play The Glory of The World (2015), about Thomas Merton, a noted Trappist monk and activist, was directed by Les Waters.
-It opened at The Actor's Theatre of Louisville in the spring of that year.
-It transferred to the Brooklyn Academy of Music in February 2016.
+Mee's play The Glory of The World about Thomas Merton, a noted Trappist monk and activist, was directed by Les Waters at the Actors Theatre of Louisville in the spring of 2015.
+It transferred to the Brooklyn Academy of Music in February 2016, with support from philanthropist Roy Cockrum.

 Mee teaches playwriting at the Columbia University School of the Arts.